+This policy was adopted by:

+On (date)

+Signed Designation

-Review date:
+Review date

 1. Statement of Purpose

-Children attend early learning and childcare (ELC) settings with a wide range of medicinal requirements related to their individual needs.
+1.1 Children attend early learning and childcare (ELC) settings with a wide range of medicinal requirements related to their individual needs.
 These needs can be short term (finishing a course of medication) and or long term (medication to keep them well).
 Staff will ensure procedures are followed in order to meet these needs.

+1.2

-Medication will only be administered in order to maintain the child's health and wellbeing and/or when recovering from an illness.
+- Medication will only be administered in order to maintain the child's health and wellbeing and/or when recovering from an illness.
 Most children with medical needs can participate in everyday day experiences within the setting.
+Throughout this - can participate in everyday day experiences within the setting.
 Throughout this guidance the term 'parents' is used to include all main caregivers.

-Early learning and childcare settings need to be aware of the importance of protecting children from the sun.
+1.3 Early learning and childcare settings need to be aware of the importance of protecting children from the sun.
 Both children and staff should apply sunscreen, be encouraged to wear protective clothing, drink water and stay in the shade as far as possible.
 Staff should be good role models for the children in relation to sun safety.
 Please see appendix 4.